Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-This is the standard way to compare floats across all programming languages that implement IEEE 754 (so, like, basically all the languages): instead of fishing for an exact result, you simply compare both numbers with some margin of error (also called tolerance).
+This is the standard way to compare floats across all programming languages that implement IEEE 754 (so, like, all programming languages) - instead of fishing for an exact result, you compare both numbers with a margin of error (also called tolerance).

 Because comparing numbers this way is awkward, it's more cushy to either do it via a macro: